Edited By : Amy Edel

 Who Can File an Exactech Lawsuit?

-If you aren’t sure what brand of implant you have, you can request the assistance of a product liability lawyer.
+If you are unsure what brand of implant you have, you can seek the assistance of a product liability lawyer.
 Lawsuits include devices manufactured between 2004 and August 2021.

 If you suffered complications from the following implants, you may qualify for an Exactech lawsuit: